lemanschik/awesome-os/builder/chromium/README.md

 The OPFS Stack is a Universal Filesystem Exchange origin Implementation designed to Manage Environments Settings and Secrets as also IAM in a Central Place with git like features that are also fully git compatible.

-Cloud FS is a WebRTC Based Framework and Integration to connect a OPFS Enabled Origin to a other Remote File System on one or many servers fully distributed.
+Cloud FS is a WebRTC Based Framework and Integration to connect a OPFS Enabled Origins to a other Remote File System on one or many servers fully distributed.